What is a Workflow Engine?

 - IF the amount requested is greater than $50,000 THEN route directly to CFO.

 In a Legal Hold Notice Workflow

-- IF partner has approved assignment THEN issue acknowledgement to requestor.
+- IF partner has approved assignment THEN issue an acknowledgment to the requestor.

-- IF partner has rejected assignment THEN return to custodian for more information.
+- IF partner has rejected assignment THEN return to the custodian for more information.

 In an HR Onboarding Workflow